ngladkikh/pkonfig/docs/tutorials.md

 :::{tip}
 Call `cfg.get_storage().maps` to inspect the underlying `ChainMap` if you need to debug which source supplied a value.
+When you provide values via keyword arguments to Config(...), they are wrapped into a DictStorage and appended as the last (lowest-priority) source in the chain.
 :::

 ## Building configuration classes